On Stanley-Reisner Rings with Minimal Betti Numbers: Weakly Tight Simplicial Complexes

 \section{Weakly Tight Simplicial Complexes}

-In this section, we study the properties of weakly tight simplicial complexes.
-We will prove that these simplicial complexes have very special combinatorial and topological structures.
+In this section, we study various properties of weakly tight simplicial complexes.

-\begin{lem} Suppose $L$ is a weakly tight simplicial complex.
-Then a simplicial complex $K$ is weakly tight if and only if $K*L$ is weakly tight.
-In particular, $K$ is weakly tight if and only if $K*\Delta^{[r]}$ is weakly tight. \end{lem} \begin{proof} By Lemma~\ref{Lem:Join-K}, $\widetilde{D}(K*L)=\widetilde{D}(K)\widetilde{D}(L)$.
-Then since
+\begin{lem} Suppose $L$ is a (weakly) tight simplicial complex.
+Then a simplicial complex $K$ is (weakly) tight if and only if $K*L$ is (weakly) tight.
+In particular, $K$ is (weakly) tight if and only if $K*\Delta^{[r]}$ is (weakly) tight. \end{lem} \begin{proof} By Lemma~\ref{Lem:Join-K}, $\widetilde{D}(K*L)=\widetilde{D}(K)\widetilde{D}(L)$.
+In addition, we have

-the lemma follows from the definition of weakly tightness immediately. \end{proof}
+Then since $|V(K*L)|=|V(K)|+|V(L)|$, the lemma follows from the definition of tightness and weakly tightness immediately. \end{proof}